-3.5.1 Provision for inflation has been made in the MTFP for all contractual uplift costs based on terms and conditions set out in contractual agreements and for inflation on business rates in respect of Council owned properties.

-4.0 2019/20 Budget Preparation and Engagement

-- 4.1 During November and December 2018, Members and Officers will be encouraged to participate in a number of "Have your Say Part 2" budget workshops to look at the authority's Medium Term Financial Plan and to explore both money saving and money making opportunities to bridge the funding gaps in future years .
+- 3.5.1 Provision for inflation has been made in the MTFP for all contractual uplift costs based on terms and conditions set out in contractual agreements and for inflation on business rates in respect of Council owned properties. - 4 2019/20 Budget Preparation and Engagement - 4.1 During November and December 2018, Members and Officers will be encouraged to participate in a number of "Have your Say Part 2" budget workshops to look at the authority's Medium Term Financial Plan and to explore both money saving and money making opportunities to bridge the funding gaps in future years .
 These workshops will look at prioritising spend in the future and exploring alternative income streams.
 The results will feed into the 2020/21 Medium Term Financial Plan budget setting process. - 4.2 The Budget Gap and Savings Proposals

-An initial review of the Medium Term Financial Plan set out a funding gap of £2.8m across the 4 years with £121k attributable to 2019/20.
-The work carried out by officers has changed a number of these figures and has found solutions to some of the early year budget gap especially in 2019/20
+An initial review of the Medium Term Financial Plan set out a funding gap of £2.8m across the 4 years with £121k

-- 4.3 Following on from this work the officers have reviewed and revised their own budgets and are agreeable to a Cash Limit budget for 2019/20.
-This gives Heads of Service the opportunity to manage their own budget within the constraints of the Medium Term Financial Planning framework. - 4.4 A summary of the budget gap and the required budget savings is shown below in Table 7 - 4.5 The budget paper for 2018/19 presented at Council on the 2nd March 2018 detailed a number of potential savings projects
+- attributable to 2019/20.
+The work carried out by officers has changed a number of these figures and has found solutions to some of the early year budget gap especially in 2019/20 - 4.3 Following on from this work the officers have reviewed and revised their own budgets and are agreeable to a Cash Limit budget for 2019/20.
+This gives Heads of Service the opportunity to manage their own budget within the constraints of the Medium Term Financial Planning framework. - 4.4 A summary of the budget gap and the required budget savings is shown below: